 Saint Peter Area Veterans Memorial

 Honor your veteran, such as a parent, grandparent, family member or relative, living or deceased, by placing their name on the Saint Peter Area Veterans Memorial in perpetuity.
 Veterans included on the Memorial Service Wall do not need to be Saint Peter area residents.
-All applications received by June 1 will be engraved on the wall within the current year.
-After June 1 will be engraved the following year.
+All applications received by January 31 will be engraved before Memorial Day.
+All applications received by June 1 will be engraved before November.
+Any applications received after June 1 will be engraved the following year.

 How it Began